suhlig/cf-101-for-k8s-users/src/index.markdown

 > ["Microservices With Cloud Foundry and Kubernetes" by Julian Skupnjuak & Georgi Dankov](https://sched.co/KJCr)

 <aside class="notes">
+Speaker: Alex

 May want to watch the recording, as it is going as we speak
 </aside>

 # Secret and configuration management

-* Is K8s, we have secrets and config maps.
+- **K8s**: secrets and config maps
-* In CF:
+- **CF**:
-  1. Service bindings auto-supply secrets via environment variables
+  * Service bindings auto-supply secrets via environment variables
-  1. User-provided environment variables allow anything else
+  * User-provided environment variables allow anything else

 <aside class="notes">
 * Service catalog in Kubernetes.